Fine-Tuning Masked Diffusion for Provable Self-Correction: Conclusion

 \textbf{Outlook.} We introduced PRISM, a plug-and-play fine-tuning framework that equips pretrained MDMs with self-correction ability, addressing prevalent limitations of prior work.
 PRISM operates under a theoretically grounded fine-tuning loss and shows efficiency across multiple domains and scales.

 A unique feature of the PRISM loss is that it provably learns per-token quality without fully generating a clean sequence.
 This sheds light on PRISM's potential compared to other approaches, such as reinforcement learning, where full sequence generation is necessary to obtain a learning signal.

 That said, our notion of per-token quality score has limits; as it is based on the per-position posterior marginals, it cannot fully capture global errors, e.g., reasoning.
-An important direction for future work is to develop frameworks that enable discrete diffusion models to detect global reasoning errors.
+To our knowledge, nevertheless, no prior work principally even targets the per-token quality within the efficient training objective.
+We therefore view this work as a step that \emph{opens the door} to developing frameworks that enable discrete diffusion models to correct global reasoning errors.

 Stepping back, this work is part of a broader program to build generative models that compose discrete sequences the way that humans do--through correction and reordering.
 The flexibility of MDMs at inference time offers a key stepping stone towards this goal.